-Bad Dreams during Pregnancy – Reasons and How to Avoid
+Bad Dreams During Pregnancy – Reasons and How to Avoid?

-What Are Nightmares and Are They Normal during Pregnancy?
+What Are Nightmares and Are They Normal During Pregnancy?

 The human mind is very complex, and it keeps storing memories in it.
-Many studies are going on to understand and interpret the human dreams.
-However, no substantial proof has been found that clearly states why we have certain kinds of dream.
+Many studies are going on to understand and interpret human dreams.
+However, no substantial proof has been found that clearly states why we have certain kinds of dreams.
 But it has been observed that these ethereal images that you see while sleeping may be a result of your thoughts, memories, anxieties etc., and may pop up in your mind in the form of a dream or nightmare.
-When it is a positive or happy experience, it is termed ‘dream’, and when it is a negative or disturbing experience, it is termed ‘nightmare’.
+When it is a positive or happy experience, it is termed a ‘dream’, and when it is a negative or disturbing experience, it is termed a ‘nightmare’.

-Reasons for Nightmares during Pregnancy
+Reasons for Nightmares During Pregnancy

 Following are some of the reasons which may lead to nightmares during pregnancy: